Shipeasy

 Advanced use cases

-Five cross-cutting patterns that combine flags, configs, killswitches, experiments, metrics, alerts and feedback into one workflow — the things you can only do when it's all one platform.
+Four cross-cutting patterns combining flags, configs, killswitches, metrics, alerts and feedback — the things you can only do when it is all one platform.

-GuideOn this page · 6 min readUpdated · July 5, 2026Works with · Whole platform · SDK · CLI · Admin API
+GuideOn this page · 6 min readWorks with · Whole platform · SDK · CLI · Admin API

 Roll a feature out to new tenants automatically